-The Exchange believes that its proposal to amend its fee schedule is consistent with Section 6(b) of the Act11 in general, and furthers the objectives of Section 6(b)(4) of the Act12 in particular, in that it is an equitable allocation of reasonable fees and other charges among Exchange members.
+The Exchange believes that its proposal to amend its fee schedule is consistent with Section 6(b) of the Act7 in general, and furthers the objectives of Section 6(b)(4) of the Act8 in particular, in that it is an equitable allocation of reasonable fees and other charges among Exchange members.

 The Exchange believes the proposed fees are a reasonable allocation of its costs and expenses among its Members and other persons using its facilities since it is recovering not only the costs of the data distribution infrastructure, but also the costs of designing, maintaining, and operating the exchange's transaction execution platform and the cost of regulating the exchange to ensure its fair operation and maintain investor confidence.
 Access to the Exchange is provided on fair and non-discriminatory terms.
-The proposed fee is reasonable since they are in the range of similar fees charged by another exchange; however, the proposed fee is slightly lower in order to increase the intermarket competition for this type of data service.
-The Exchange believes the proposed fee is equitable and not unfairly discriminatory because the new fee level results in a more reasonable and equitable allocation of fees amongst External Distributors and Internal Distributors for similar services.
-Moreover, the decision as to whether or not to subscribe to ToM is entirely optional to all parties.
-Potential subscribers are not required to purchase the ToM market data feed, and the Exchange is not required to make the
+The proposed fees for ToM are reasonable since they are in the range of similar fees charged by another exchange; however, the proposed fees are slightly lower in order to increase the intermarket competition for this type of data service.
+The Exchange believes the proposed fees are equitable and not unfairly discriminatory because the new fee level results in a reasonable and equitable allocation of fees amongst External Distributors and Internal Distributors for similar services.
+Moreover, the decision as to whether or not to subscribe to ToM or AIS is entirely optional to all parties.
+Potential subscribers are not required to purchase the ToM or AIS market data feed, and the Exchange is not required to make the ToM or AIS market data feeds available.
+Subscribers can discontinue their use at any time and for any reason, including due to their assessment of the reasonableness of fees charged.
+The allocation of fees among subscribers is fair and reasonable because, if the market deems the proposed fees to be unfair or inequitable, firms can diminish or discontinue their use of this data.